-She was looking into another room, a day-bright room where a man in a yellow suit stood beside a window, studying the small remarkably like being slammed several times on top of the head by a giant fist; and a wave of blackness rolled over Telzey and swept her down...
+The room vanished.
+Then there was one more sensation, remarkably like being slammed several times on top of the head by a giant fist; and a wave of blackness rolled over Telzey and swept her down....

 "Oh, he's admitted it, all right!"
 Dasinger said, frowning at the solidopic of the man with the thin blond mustache.
 "In fact, as soon as he was told why he'd been picked up, he became anxious to spill everything he knew.
 But his confession isn't going to be of much use against the Parlins."